enzoevers/LedMatrixDriver/Doc/Software.md

 ### Prerequisits

-This requiress that Doxygen is installed and available for cmake.
-See the [section](#doxygen) below

-### Available scripts

-- ./Scripts/Doc/BuildDoc.sh
-- ./Scripts/Doc/CleanDocBuild.sh

-The `index.html` can then be found in `Code/BuildDoc/Doc/html/index.html`

-# Doxygen

-> NOTE: The project can also be built without Doxygen.
-Just no documentation will be generated in this case.

 The [Code/Doc/CMakeLists.txt](../Code/Doc/CMakeLists.txt) makes use of the Doxygen cmake package.
 To use it, install Doxygen as described here: https://www.doxygen.nl/manual/install.html

 ```bash